-Make sure to send the meeting agenda at least 24-48 in advance of meetings so that everyone who is attending has enough time to prepare.
+Make sure to send the meeting agenda at least 24-48 in advance so that everyone who is attending has enough time to prepare.
 We discuss the most important meeting agenda examples in a dedicated article, but here are some highlights:

 - Action items: What tasks need completing or what issues need resolving before meetings?
 For example, someone needs to upload a certain document.

 - Informational updates: What information should team members digest before getting together?
 Make sure to share in advance so you can avoid reading information and have a more in-depth discussion on the material.